 So if you’re running to some really good margins in your business and taxes are kicking your tail, then get with your financial team, because your numbers, the solution, and results will be different than the above example!
 Seriously, if your tax payments are higher than many people’s annual income, which happens a lot, sit down with your CPA, your tax attorney, and your CERTIFIED FINANCIAL PLANNER™ and see what you can do to minimize the amount of money you’re paying Uncle Sam.

-After all, this one meeting saved about $40,000 in taxes for these clients, which is not insignificant by no means.
+After all, this one meeting saved about $40,000 in taxes for these clients, which is not insignificant by any means.
 So there are tax strategies you keep more of your hard-earned money in your own pocket.